openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 executeSql(sql: string, bindArgs: Array&lt;ValueType&gt;, callback: AsyncCallback&lt;void&gt;):void

 Runs the SQL statement that contains the specified parameters but does not return a value.
-This API uses a callback to return the execution result.
+This API uses a callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core